Guilty:Islamo-Realism as Hate Speech in Denmark

 "Whoever publicly or with the intent of public dissemination issues a pronouncement or other communication by which a group of persons are threatened, insulted or denigrated due to their race, skin colour, national or ethnic origin, religion or sexual orientation is liable to a fine or incarceration for up to two years."

-On December 3, 2010 the municipal court in Randers, Denmark found the Danish Member of Parliament Jesper Langballe (Danish People's Party) guilty of hate speech under Article 266b of the Danish penal code.
+"Of course Lars Hedegaard should not have said that there are Muslim fathers who rape their daughters when the truth appears to be that they make due with killing their daughters (the so-called honour killings) and leave it to their uncles to rape them."[Lars Hedegaard's introductory remarks]On December 3, 2010 the municipal court in Randers, Denmark found the Danish Member of Parliament Jesper Langballe (Danish People's Party) guilty of hate speech under Article 266b of the Danish penal code.
 In accordance with Danish legal precedent he was denied the opportunity to prove his allegation that honour killings and sexual abuse take place in Muslim families.
 Under Danish jurisprudence it is immaterial whether a statement is true or untrue.
 All that is needed for a conviction is that somebody feels offended.
 "With this article in the penal code," commented Mr. Langballe, "I must be assumed convicted in advance.
 I have no intention of participateing in this circus.
 Therefore I confess."

 Mr. Langballe was sentenced to a fine of DKK 5,000 (approximately $1000) or ten days in jail.
 Here is a translation of Jesper Langballe's full confession in court.